lowerbarriers/finished-starter/_posts/2008-01-22-an-alternative-interpretation.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: An Alternative Interpretation
-tags: - Meta
+tags: [Meta]
-layout: post
 ---

 Are intellectual pursuits sexy?
 I contend the answer is 'yes,' and my super-strong argument is "because John Lennon sang so."